aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 entities with a run-time value, and none of the interfaces it contains.
-The consequence of this is that writing an adapter for a particular [TypeScript] version requires wrapping all useful functions of the compiler API and re-delcaring the types they use, which represents hundreds if not thousands of lines of code for each supported version.
+The consequence of this is that writing an adapter for a particular [TypeScript] version requires wrapping all useful functions of the compiler API and re-declaring the types they use, which represents hundreds if not thousands of lines of code for each supported version.

 #### Only de-couple the `jsii` package version, but stick with [SemVer]